grey-area/qcircuits/README.rst

 .. inclusion-marker0-do-not-remove

-QCircuits is a Python package for simulating quantum computers based on the `quantum circuit model <https://en.wikipedia.org/wiki/Quantum_circuit>`_.
+QCircuits is a Python package for the simulation and study of quantum computers based on the `quantum circuit model <https://en.wikipedia.org/wiki/Quantum_circuit>`_.
-It has been designed to have a simple, lightweight interface and be easy to use, particularly for those new to quantum computing.
+It has been designed to have a simple, lightweight interface and to be easy to use, particularly for those new to quantum computing.